Fildo7525/reloader.nvim/README.md

 			-------------------------------
 			-- These are not mandatory.  --
 			-------------------------------

+			-- Directories where the autocommand will not be executed. forbidden_dirs = { },

 			-- These are default directories that will be displayed no matter what. directories = {